typst-community/linguify/src/linguify.typ

 }

 /// fetch a string in the required language.
-/// provides context for `_linguify` function which implements the logic part.
+/// must have a context beforehand to access the global database/lang
 ///
 /// -> content
-#let linguify(
+#let linguify-raw(
   /// The key at which to retrieve the item.
   /// -> string
   key,